-San Antonio Infant Skull Fractures Attorney
+San Antonio Infant Skull Fracture Lawsuit Attorney

 Most women look back on the birth of their child with profound joy.
 Other women remember their birth as a traumatic event, maybe because their birth was very long and difficult.
 Long and difficult births can lead to many complications for both mother and baby.
 One of the many complications associated with difficult births – especially those that involve forceps and vacuum extractors – are infant skull fractures.
 Baby’s skulls are very soft and malleable compared to adult skulls.
 This is so they can squeeze through the birth canal.
 During long, difficult births, the malleability of their skulls can lead to an increased risk of fractures and brain damage, especially when medical malpractice is at play.